To Do List Before Retirement

 Check with the Pension Department on your pension and the Welfare Plan office on your coverage.

 Your active medical and dental coverage will terminate when you retire.
-As an example, if your shipping time has given you active plan eligibility through March 2013 and you retire effective January 01, 2013, your active eligibility terminates January 01, 2013.
+As an example if your shipping time has given you active plan eligibility through April 2016 and you retire effective December 01, 2015, your active eligibility terminates December 1, 2015.

-If you are 65 years old or older, you should already be enrolled for Medicare Part A. Medicare Part A covers in-patient hospitalizations after a deductible, limited skilled nursing care, hospice care and some types of home health care.
-Medicare Part A is free to most people.
+If you are 65 years old or older, you should already be enrolled for Medicare Part A. Medicare Part A covers in-patient hospitalizations after a deductible.
+Most people do not pay for Medicare Part A.

 Since active plan coverage will terminate when you retire, you should also visit the Social Security/Medicare office to inquire about Medicare Part B and Medicare Part D. The Plan office will help you complete forms for your enrollment.

-The cost of the Medicare Part B premium is reimbursed to certain Pensioners on their pension check and deducted from the Pensioners' Annual Allowance.
+The cost of the Medicare Part B premium (currently $104.90 per month) is reimbursed to Pensioners on their pension check.
+The amount of the Medicare Part B premium is then deducted from the Pensioners’ Annual Allowance.

 If your spouse is not eligible for Medicare or you have other dependents you will need to inquire about other health care options available for them when your active coverage terminates.
 It would also be in your best interest to inquire about additional supplemental plans for yourself.